Lis Burgess Jones

 Lesley Ann Nash joined the Board in 2013.
 She has over 20 years experience in the front office of top financial institutions, most recently as a Managing Director with Morgan Stanley.
 She is an active Angel investor with a particular focus on female entrepreneurs.
 In September 2013, Lesley Ann joined the Cabinet Office and is now a director leading on cross Government Public Body Reform.
 She is a member of the Board’s Finance Committee and of the Fundraising Expert Group.

 Simon Morris joined the Board in 2011.
-He qualified as a social worker and is now CEO of Jewish Care, one of the largest Health and Social Care charities in the UK – he brings his experience of social work, fundraising and running a charity to the hospice.
-He is a member of the Board’s Development and Remuneration Committee and of the Fundraising Expert Group.
+He qualified as a social worker before joining Jewish Care, one of the largest Health and Social Care charities in the UK.
+He stepped down as CEO of Jewish Care in June 2018.
+Simon has a wealth of experience in social work, fundraising and running a charity.
+He is a member of the Board’s Development and Remuneration Committee and of the Fundraising Expert Group and in June 2018 took on the role of Deputy Chair of Trustees for NLH.

 Judith Tobin joined the Board in 2013.
 She has spent over 34 years as an NHS GP in Barnet and 6 years as a Macmillan GP.
 She has recently retired from the End of Life Care lead role for the Barnet Clinical Commissioning Group, a position she held for 5 years.
 She is a member of the Board’s Quality,Safety & Risk Committee and assists the education team at the Hospice.